cliosight/cliosight_templates/overview.md

 India: [The PDP Bill](https://www.meity.gov.in/writereaddata/files/The%20Digital%20Personal%20Data%20Potection%20Bill%2C%202022_0.pdf) [The EHR Standards](https://main.mohfw.gov.in/sites/default/files/17739294021483341357.pdf)

 ## Admin console <a name="datasources"></a>
-Admin users have direct access to all cloud datasources, database tables, users and groups in an account.
+Admin users have direct access to all datasource configurations, database tables, users and groups created in an account.
 They can run queries directly on the configured databases through our admin console.
-Results are displayed in JSON.
+Results are displayed in the JSON format.

-## Leveraging AI <a name="ai"></a>
-To provide a better user experience through the use of AI, we will add code generators for the two types of syntaxes used within our platform.
-1. SQL query generator for creating reports,
-2. JSON body generator for element configuration.

 ## Email Notification <a name="email"></a>
 Users will be able to send 100 emails to valid email ids during the initial 14 days trial period.